List of Late Night with Conan O'Brien sketches: Masturbating Bear

 When O'Brien took his TBS show to New York City for a week in 2011, the bear was, in one episode, depicted as being out of show business and settling down with a wife and two children in the New York suburbs.
 After a brief video reel revealed such, the bear was invited on stage to a cheering audience.
 However, Conan's words about the size of the audience became too much for the bear, who stripped out of his business attire and began to pleasure himself both on stage and on hanging rafters above.

 After a series of bear attacks in April 2012, the bear came to Conan's TBS show in Los Angeles.

 During Conan's June 2012 trip to Chicago, Conan introduced the Masturbating Bear, but instead a man dressed as a Chicago Bears player watching Internet pornography with his pants down was brought onto the stage.
 The original Masturbating Bear came out soon after.

-In a 2015 Reddit AMA, O'Brien revealed that the masturbating bear died in 2015 of autoerotic asphyxiation.
+In a 2017 Reddit AMA, O'Brien claimed that the masturbating bear died in 2015 of autoerotic asphyxiation.